-You can often get a standard-rate policy if you have a nurse come to your home and do a medical exam.
+Oftentimes, you can get a standard-rate policy if you have a nurse come to your home and do a medical exam.
 If you qualify for a medical-exam plan, your rate will be much cheaper and the policy value can be higher.

 If you don’t want the exam, American National, Assurity, and Sagicor will still provide coverage.
-Sagicore is the fastest, and can usually get you an answer on coverage within 48 hours.
-American National and Assurity write to your doctor to get records, which takes four to five weeks.
+Sagicore is the fastest and can usually get you an answer on coverage within 48 hours.
+American National and Assurity write to your doctor to get records, which takes 4 to 5 weeks.

-For no-medical-insurance providers, premiums will cost you anywhere from 10% to 50% more than standard.
-But for people who are in a hurry or don’t want someone asking them questions and drawing their blood, it may be worth the difference.
+For no-medical-insurance providers, premiums will cost anywhere from 10% to 50% more than standard.
+But, for people who are in a hurry or don’t want someone asking them questions and drawing their blood, it may be worth the difference.

 Type 2 Diabetes Controlled with Oral Medication

-If you’re taking oral medication for diabetes, your life insurance coverage will be determined by your risk factors, with a strong emphasis on the results of your A1C test, also known as a hemoglobin A1c, HbA1c, or glycohemoglobin test.
-This is the primary test for diabetes management, and it measures blood glucose levels over the previous three months.
+If you’re taking oral medication for diabetes, your life insurance coverage will be determined by your risk factors.
+There will be a strong emphasis on the results of your A1C test, also known as a hemoglobin A1c, HbA1c, or glycohemoglobin test.
+This is the primary test for diabetes management, and it measures blood glucose levels over the previous 3 months.

-To be eligible for standard rates, you need good A1C results, and you can’t be heavy, smoke, or show symptoms of diabetic damage such as kidney damage, circulatory problems, or eye problems.
+To be eligible for standard rates, you need good A1C results, and you can’t be overweight, smoke, or show symptoms of diabetic damage, such as kidney damage, circulatory problems, or eye problems.
 You can still obtain coverage if you don’t meet that standard, though rates are generally 50% higher.

-Some companies don’t like it if you’re heavy.
-Others cut you out if you have nerve damage.
-You have to look at the whole package with an emphasis on the A1C level,” said Gerry Scholz, national marketing director for True Blue and an agent with 25 years of experience.
-Table 1 below shows sample rates for no-exam term life insurance for those with diabetes who are controlling the disease through diet and exercise or pills.
+Some companies don’t like it if you’re overweight.
+Others turn you away if you have nerve damage.
+You have to look at the whole package, with an emphasis on the A1C level, according to Gerry Scholz, national marketing director for True Blue and an agent with 25 years of experience.
+Table 1 below shows sample rates for no-exam term life insurance for people with diabetes who are controlling the disease through diet and exercise or pills.

 Type 2 Insulin-Dependent Diabetes

-If you depend on insulin to control your diabetes, getting term life insurance is very tough, but fortunately, it’s not your only option.
-If you do want term, acceptance depends on your risk factors, and at this stage, you probably have a lot of them, even if you aren’t aware of it.
+If you depend on insulin to control your diabetes, getting term life insurance is very tough.
+Fortunately, it’s not your only option.
+If you do want term, acceptance depends on your risk factors.
+At this stage, you probably have a lot of them — even if you aren’t aware of it.

 Obtaining term coverage requires a medical exam, and that’s usually not a good thing for those who are insulin-dependent.

-“About 90 percent of the time, you’re wasting your time if you take a medical exam,” Scholz said.
-“They’ll almost always find risk factors, and if they do, you’re not going to get issued.”
+“About 90% of the time, you’re wasting your time if you take a medical exam,” Scholz said.
+“They’ll almost always find risk factors — and if they do, you’re not going to get issued.”

 What if you don’t qualify for term, or know you couldn’t possibly?

-As stated above, gestational diabetes occurs during pregnancy and is often a temporary issue that is resolved after the body recovers post childbirth.
-Gestational diabetes can convert to Type 2 diabetes on occasion, but this is the exception and not the rule.
+As stated above, gestational diabetes occurs during pregnancy and is often a temporary issue that resolves as the body recovers after childbirth.
+On occasion, gestational diabetes can convert to type 2 diabetes, but this is the exception and not the rule.

-This type of diabetes does make you a higher risk for developing Type 2 later on in life which makes it vital that you maintain healthy behaviors and follow up routinely with your healthcare providers to ensure all preventative measures are being adhered to.
+This type of diabetes does make you a higher risk for developing type 2 diabetes later in life, which makes it vital that you maintain healthy behaviors and follow up routinely with your health care providers to ensure that you’re adhering to all preventive measures.